-What are Japan’s important airports?As of April 2021, Japan has slightly less than 100 commercial airports, including 28 major airports and 54 regional airports.
-The control of the airports usually lies in the hands of either the national or respective regional authorities, except for four major international airports that are company controlled.
+What are Japan’s important airports?As of April 2022, Japan has almost 100 airports, including 28 major airports and 54 regional airports.
+The control of the airports lies in the hands of either national or regional authorities, except for four company-administered international airports.

 The fifth international airport is Tokyo International Airport, known as Haneda International.
-From 1978 until the opening of Terminal 3 in 2010, Haneda handled domestic flights only, whereas Narita International, the other major airport in the Greater Tokyo Area, handled primarily international flights.
-Haneda and Narita, which are the hubs of All Nippon Airways (ANA) and Japan Airlines (JAL), have the highest traffic among domestic airports, the most-flown routes start from Haneda, and most international flights arrive at Narita.
+From 1978 until the inauguration of Terminal 3 in 2010, Haneda handled domestic flights only, whereas Narita International, the other major airport in the Greater Tokyo Area, handled primarily international flights.
+Haneda and Narita are Japan’s main hubs: they have the highest traffic among domestic airports, the most-flown routes start from Haneda, and most international flights arrive at Narita.